dgraph-io/dgraph/wiki/content/deploy/index.md

 Dgraph Bulk Loader serves a similar purpose to the Dgraph Live Loader, but can only be used to load data into a new cluster.
-It cannot be run on an existing live Dgraph cluster.
+It cannot be run on an existing Dgraph cluster.
 Dgraph Bulk Loader is **considerably faster** than the Dgraph Live Loader and is the recommended way to perform the initial import of large datasets into Dgraph.

 Only one or more Dgraph Zeros should be running for bulk loading.
 Dgraph Alphas will be started later.